Adroiti/docs-for-code-review-tools/ESLint/vue/comma-dangle.md

-Pattern: comma dangle
+Pattern: Malformed trailing comma

 Issue: -

 ## Description

-Require or disallow trailing commas.
+This rule enforces consistent use of trailing commas in object and array literals.

 ## Further Reading